 #for cPouta VMs ssh -A cloud-user@public-ip #for ePouta VMs ssh -A cloud-user@vm-ip

 The difference is that you are no longer specifying the key to use using -i since this comes automatically from the agent.
 The -A option stands for agent forwarding.
-It allows you to use the host with the public Floating IP as a jump host, i.e. connect to other VMs reachable by the jump host that allow this particular key.
+It allows you to use the host with the public floating IP as a jump host, i.e. to connect to other VMs reachable by the jump host that allow this particular key.
 Please note that key forwarding transfers your private key to the remote host.
 This may not be acceptable in some environments or security policies.

 Getting root access on a virtual machine

 If you logged in using a default user account, you will be able to run commands as root with sudo:

 You can also get a root shell:

 None of the accounts in the default images provided by CSC have password login enabled.
 In these images, you can utilize sudo without a password.
 If accounts that do not have root access are needed, they need to be created separately.

 Connect to a machine using the Pouta virtual console

 The web interface includes a console tool that you can use to login to your virtual machine directly.
 However, when using CSC-provided images, using the console requires you to create a user account with a password for the virtual machine.